 - A physical exam.
 Your doctor will also want to check lymph nodes near the surface of your skin for size, tenderness, warmth and texture.
 The site of your swollen lymph nodes and your other signs and symptoms will offer clues to the underlying cause.

 - Blood tests.
 Depending on what your doctor suspects is causing your swollen lymph nodes, certain blood tests may be done to confirm or exclude the suspected underlying condition.
-The specific tests will depend on the suspected cause, but most likely will include a complete blood count (CBC), which helps evaluate your overall health and detect a range of disorders, including infections and leukemia.
+The specific tests will depend on the suspected cause, but most likely will include a complete blood count (CBC).
+This helps evaluate your overall health and detect a range of disorders, including infections and leukemia.

 - Imaging studies.
 A chest X-ray or computerized tomography (CT) scan of the affected area may help determine potential sources of infection or find tumors.

-Lymph node biopsy.
-If your doctor can't pin down the diagnosis, it may be helpful to remove a sample from a lymph node or even an entire lymph node for microscopic examination.
+- Lymph node biopsy.
+Your doctor may have you undergo a biopsy.
+He or she will remove a sample from a lymph node or even an entire lymph node for microscopic examination.